marius-serban/monzo-swift/README.md

 ## Support

 You can create a Github [issue](https://github.com/marius-serban/monzo-swift/issues/new) in this repository.
-When stating your issue be sure to add enough details, specify what module is causing the problem and reproduction steps.
+When stating your issue be sure to add enough details about what's causing the problem and reproduction steps.

 ## License